-Subscription packages available now by calling The Symphony Box Office at 505.983.1414 during Monday through Friday Business Hours from 10:00 am to 4:00 pm.
+Subscription packages and individual tickets available through The Symphony Box Office at 505.983.1414 during Monday through Friday Business Hours from 10:00 am to 4:00 pm.
 NO CHILDREN UNDER 6 YEARS OF AGE.

 This work is a ‘combined’ concerto, made up of movements from two different works by Ernesto Cordero, Concertino Tropical (1998) and Ínsula, Suite Concertante (2007).
 At the suggestion of violinist Guillermo Figueroa, to whom the original Ínsula is dedicated, the composer approved the assemblage of the new Ínsula Tropical, which combines the first and last movements of Concertino with the two middle movements of Ínsula, Suite Concertante, as well as a mixture of the two names.
 The combined Ínsula Tropical was premiered by Guillermo Figueroa at the Music from Angel Fire summer festival, also in 2009.